am-varun7/Face-Authentication-main/README.md

    - Verify multiple individuals and export their details.

 5. **Crowd Analysis**:
-   - Detect and count faces in a crowd.
+   - Detect and count faces in a crowd from an image or a video.

 ---